Objectivco/CheckoutWC-Documentation/docs/50-change-log.md

     <strong>Version 2.5.0/2.5.1/2.5.2</strong>
   </p>
   <p>
-    âš&nbsp;ï¸ WARNING: If you are using a custom template, please <a href="https://kb.checkoutwc.com/article/32-upgrade-custom-templates-from-2-4-16-to-2-50">read this</a>BEFORE upgrading.&nbsp;âš&nbsp;ï¸
+    âš&nbsp;ï¸ WARNING: If you are using a custom template, please read this BEFORE upgrading.&nbsp;âš&nbsp;ï¸
   </p>
   <ul>
     <li>Remove tests from release build to reduce size.